When are You Responsible for a Deceased Relative’s Debt?

 Losing a loved one is incredibly painful.
 Being harassed by creditors looking to collect on the deceased’s debt doesn’t make it any easier.

 Unfortunately, when a loved one passes away, their debt remains, and creditors continue to seek what’s owed to them.
-But is the debt of a deceased loved one your responsibility?
+But is the debt of a deceased family member ever your responsibility?

 Typically the answer is no. Debt collectors may try to convince you otherwise, or manipulate your sense of personal responsibility, but by and large, relatives are not responsible for the debt of the deceased.